benmarwick/doctr/README.md

 The goal of this package is automating as much as possible the task of verifying if everything is ok with a dataset.
-Like a real doctor, it has functions for examining, diagnosing and assessing it's "patients'" progress over time.
+Like a real doctor, it has functions for examining, diagnosing and assessing its "patients'" progress over time.

 You can download `doctr` by running